Anna Smashnova: Tennis career

 On 16 June 2002, Smashnova defeated defending champion Iroda Tulyaganova at the Austrian Open.
 In August, she beat world No. 13, Elena Dementieva, in San Diego.
 In September 2002, she beat Anna Kournikova in the finals of the Shanghai Open.
 According to The New York Times, Smashnova "was precise and controlled throughout the match, hitting perfect winners in stride...
 Kournikova didn't score a point until the third game of the first set when Smashnova hit a shot wide.
 'She was like a wall today, hitting everything back', Kournikova said."
 In October, she beat world No. 13, Chanda Rubin, in Zurich.
 She played in the 2002 WTA Tour Championships, and lost in the first round to world No. 1, Serena Williams.

 On December 7, 2002, Anna married Claudio Pistolesi, her former coach (whom she later divorced), and played for a period of time as Anna Pistolesi and Anna Smashnova-Pistolesi.

 She won the 2003 Sopot Open in Poland, beating Klára Koukalová in the finals in straight sets.
 Smashnova eliminated Karolina Šprem in the Nordic Light Open semifinal in Helsinki and defeated Jelena Kostanić in the final.
 At the Pilot Pen Tennis in New Haven, she posted wins against Anastasia Myskina and Vera Zvonareva.
 In October 2003, she defeated then world No. 13 Nadia Petrova in Moscow.

 She was on the Israeli Olympic Team in 2004.

 At the 2005 Australian Open, Smashnova defeated María Sánchez Lorenzo in the first round and Tamarine Tanasugarn in the second.
 She lost to Venus Williams (seeded eighth) in the third round.
 In July 2006, Smashnova won her 12th tour title at Budapest, maintaining a 100% winning record in WTA Tour finals – a record she held alone for players who had won double-digit titles.
 This streak ended in August 2006, when she lost in the final of the Forest Hills Tennis Classic women's event to Meghann Shaughnessy.

 In March 2007, Smashnova announced on Israeli radio that she would retire from professional tennis after Wimbledon.
 As it turned out, she lost in the first round to German Martina Müller by the "double bagel" scoreline, 0–6, 0–6.

 Fed Cup

-She was on the Israeli Fed Cup team from 1992-2005.
+She was on the Israeli Fed Cup team from 1992 to 2005.
 Smashnova holds the record for most ties played in Fed Cup competition – 61.
-Her win–loss record is 43–30 in Fed Cup competition for Israel from 1992–2006, including 7–3 on hardcourts in singles.
+Her win–loss record is 43–30 in Fed Cup competition for Israel from 1992 to 2006, including 7–3 on hardcourts in singles.